littleosbook/littleosbook/page_frame_allocation.md

 The easiest way to do this is to read it from the multiboot [@multiboot] structure sent to us by GRUB.
-GRUB collects the information we need about the memory - what is reserved, I/O mapped, read-only etc. We must also make sure that we don't mark the part of memory used by the kernel as free.
+GRUB collects the information we need about the memory - what is reserved, I/O mapped, read-only etc. We must also make sure that we don't mark the part of memory used by the kernel as free (since GRUB doesn't mark this memory as reserved).
 One way to do this is to export labels at the beginning and end of the kernel binary from the linker script.